ilovepdf/ilovepdf-wp/README.md

-iLove PDF wordpress plugin
+iLovePDF WP
 ==========================

 A wordpress plugin by iLovePDF.
-PDF tools directly to your wordpress.
+PDF tools directly to your Wordpress.

 Description
 -----------